Study: Taking abortion pill at home as safe as in a clinic

 To use the service, women complete an online form, which is reviewed by a doctor.
 They are sent two drugs in the mail — mifepristone and misoprostol — and given instructions on how to take the pills, which have been used since 1988 to induce early abortions.
 They are later asked to fill out an evaluation form.

-About 95 percent of the women in the study reported successfully ending their pregnancy; nearly all were less than nine weeks pregnant.
-The researchers said less than 1 percent reported side effects like nausea and fever, comparable to the rates for women who seek medical abortions at clinics where abortion is legal.
+About 95 percent of the women in the study reported successfully ending their pregnancy; nearly all were less than nine weeks pregnant at the time of the online consultation.
+The researchers said less than 10 percent reported symptoms of a potentially serious complication like very heavy bleeding, fever or persistent pain, comparable to the rates for women who seek medical abortions at clinics where abortion is legal.
 Seven women needed a blood transfusion and 26 received antibiotics.
 No deaths were reported.
-Follow-up information was missing for about one-third of the 1,500 women who were sent pills over three years, so some complications may have been missed.
+Follow-up information was missing for about one-third of the 1,636 women who were sent pills over three years, so some complications may have been missed.

 The study was published online Tuesday in the British journal, The BMJ.
 Women on Web provided the data and the patient feedback for the study; two of the authors are affiliated with the group.
 In the past decade, the group has helped about 50,000 women have a medical abortion at home.

-Note: This story has been corrected to show the rate of complications is less than 10 percent, not less than 1 percent, and to show pills were sent to 1,636 women instead of 1,500.